nerab/dropcaster/VISION.markdown

     $ gem install dropcaster

-With Dropcaster installed, you can use the `dropcaster` command to generate a new podcast feed document.
+Once installed, you can use the `dropcaster` command to generate a new podcast feed document.

 # Basic Usage